 SFTTrainer is a high-level training API designed to simplify and accelerate Supervised Fine-Tuning (SFT) of large language models using Hugging Face’s ecosystem.
-It wraps around the core transformers.Trainer
+It wraps around the core transformers.Trainer or accelerate components and streamlines processes such as:

 - Tokenization